CouchCMS/Documentation/src/contents/tags-reference/each.md

 ### as

-Name of the variable as which each of the values obtained after splitting the string will be made available.<br/>
+Name of the variable as which each of the values obtained after splitting the string will be made available.
-By default, the variable is named 'item'.<br/>
+By default, the variable is named 'item'.
 If you wish to use some other name, it can be specified thus -

 ```